A+

 Cost Of Living Quick Facts

-• The cost of living in Sulphur is 2% lower than the Louisiana average
+• The cost of living in Sulphur is equal to the Louisiana average

 • Sulphur housing is 19% lower than the national average